-4.3.1.
-DRAM ORGANIZATION AND CONFIGURATION
+4.3.1 DRAM Organization and Configuration

-In the following discussion the term row refers to a set of memory devices that are simultaneously selected by a RCS[A,B]#/CS# signal.
-PAC supports a maximum of 8 rows of memory in memory configuration #1, or 6 rows in memory configuration #2.
+In the following discussion the term row refers to a set of memory devices that are simultaneously selected by a RCSA#/CS# signal.
+PAC supports a maximum of 4 rows of memory.
 A row may be composed of one or more discrete DRAM devices (e.g., planar motherboard memory), or single-sided or double-sided DIMM modules arranged in sockets on the motherboard.

-The main DRAM design target is EDO/SDRAM configuration using 168-pin unbuffered DIMMs.
+Note: The main DRAM design target is EDO/SDRAM configuration using 168-pin unbuffered DIMMs.